-Telefonaktiebolaget LM Ericsson 2017 AR2
+Telefonaktiebolaget LM Ericsson 2017 Annual Report with Sustainability Disclosures

 Company: Telefonaktiebolaget LM Ericsson